gajus/eslint-plugin-jsdoc/.README/rules/check-examples.md

   with JavaScript Markdown lintable by
   [other plugins](https://github.com/eslint/eslint-plugin-markdown), e.g.,
   if one sets `matchingFileName` to `dummy.md` so that `@example` rules will follow one's Markdown rules).
-Note that this option may come at somewhat of a performance penalty as the file's existence is checked by eslint.
-* `configFile` - A config file.
-Corresponds to ESLint's [`-c`](https://eslint.org/docs/user-guide/command-line-interface#-c---config).
-* `eslintrcForExamples` - Defaults to `true` in adding rules based on an `.eslintrc.*` file.
+* `checkEslintrc` - Defaults to `true` in adding rules based on an `.eslintrc.*` file.
 Setting to `false` corresponds to ESLint's [`--no-eslintrc`](https://eslint.org/docs/user-guide/command-line-interface#--no-eslintrc).
+  If `matchingFileName` is set, this will automatically be `true` and will use the config corresponding to that file.
+If `matchingFileName` is not set and this value is set to `false`, the `.eslintrc.*` configs will not be checked.
+If `matchingFileName` is not set, and this is unset or set to `true`, the `.eslintrc.*` configs will be checked as though the file name were the same as the file containing the example, with any file extension changed to ".md" (and if there is no file extension, "dummy.md" will be used).
+This allows convenient sharing of similar rules with often also context-free Markdown as well as use of `overrides` as described under `matchingFileName`.
+Note that this option (whether set by `matchingFileName` or set manually to `true`) may come at somewhat of a performance penalty as the file's existence is checked by eslint.
 * `baseConfig` - Set to an object of rules with the same schema as `.eslintrc.*` for defaults.